Bloody Roar 2: Bringer of the New Age

 "Zoanthropes...
 Beings possessed of animal strength and human intellect.
 Their existence has been the stuff of legend since the dawn of human history.
 As technology advances, genetic scientists gain the ability to awaken the beast-like powers that lie dormant in human genes.
 The giant multinational Tylon corporation secretly plots to reap huge profits by exploiting these superhuman abilities.
 Opposing Tylon is a group of renegade Zoanthropes fighting for the dignity of their kind.
 This fierce struggle shocks the world.

-REVIEWBloody Roar 2 brings back four original characters from the original game and introduces a whopping six newcomers.
-Probably the best part of about Bloody Roar 2 is that some of the more "awkward" characters from the first game have been completely removed, including: Greg (The goofy gorilla guy), Mitsuko (the female boar lady) and Fox (the weird feminine dude).
-Rejoice, the BR1 "fail" designs were replaced with much cooler animalistic combatants, including: Jenny (the bat chick), Shina (the female leopard), and Busuzima (the chameleon).
-Overall, Bloody Roar 2's character roster is definitely more well-rounded and interesting than the prequel's.
-However, it's also worth pointing out that a roster of 11 combatants is still pretty small compared to other modern fighting games.
+REVIEWBloody Roar 2 brings back four original characters from Bloody Roar and introduces 6 total newcomers.
+Probably one of the best things about Bloody Roar 2 is that some of the more "awkward" characters from the first game have been completely removed from the roster, including: Greg (The goofy gorilla guy), Mitsuko (the female boar lady), and Fox (the weird feminine dude).
+Rejoice... the BR1 "fail" designs were replaced with much cooler animalistic combatants, including: Jenny (the cool bat-demon chick), Shina (the female leopard), and Busuzima (the chameleon).
+Overall, Bloody Roar 2's character roster is definitely more appealing, well-rounded, and more interesting over the prequel's.
+However, it's also worth pointing out that a roster of only 11 characters is rather "small" compared to other modern fighting games.

 Bloody Roar 2